renjiehan/Assessment_November/react_gui/README.md

 To quickly test, open a console in both project to run the server.

-For frontend, run `npm start`.
+For frontend, run `npm install` and `npm start`.
 For backend, run `dotnet run --launch-profile https` at corresponding project folder.
 The API server has set CORS so the frontend could fecth API via axios easily.

 The web page runs the web app in the development mode.